MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 The Azure Information Protection alerts can be accessed by [using the Microsoft Graph Security API](/graph/api/resources/security-api-overview), or you can [stream alerts](/graph/security-integration) to SIEM solutions, such as Splunk and IBM Qradar, by using Azure Monitor.

 For more information about the Microsoft Graph Security API, see [Microsoft Graph Security API overview](/graph/security-concept-overview).

+> [!NOTE]
+> The Azure Information Protection support for Microsoft Graph Security is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+>

 ## What's the difference between Windows Server FCI and the Azure Information Protection scanner?